-Christopher Bigsby, a Fellow of the Royal Society of Literature and the Royal Society of Arts, is an award winning academic, novelist and biographer.
+Christopher Bigsby is emeritus professor of American Studies at the University of East Anglia (UEA) where he taught from 1969 to 2018.
+He is a Fellow of the Royal Society of Literature and the Royal Society of Arts, is an award winning academic, novelist and biographer.
+Together with Malcolm Bradbury, he has written plays for BBC radio and television.
 His first novel, Hester, won the McKitterick Prize.
 Beautiful Dreamer (2002) was an American Library Association Notable Book.
 With Don Wilmeth, he won the Bernard Hewitt Award for Outstanding Research in Theatre History and the George Freedley Jury Award for The Cambridge History of the American Theatre.
 He has also received the 'NAFSA Education Abroad Leadership Award'.
 His biography of Arthur Miller was shortlisted for the James Taite Black Memorial Prize, the Sheridan Morley Prize and the George Freedley Memorial Award.
 It was a CHOICE Outstanding Academic Title for 2009 and was joint winner of the American Studies network Award.
 His is also winner of the Betty Jean Jones Award for Outstanding Teacher of American Theatre and Drama.

-He has published some fifty books, including a recent two-volume biography of Arthur Miller and his latest novel, 'The Hotel'.
+He has published some fifty books, including a two-volume biography of Arthur Miller and his latest novel, Ishmael.